Kate Jones Dip.Couns, Reg.MBACP

 - Work related stress

-First assessment session is FREE.
+First assessment session is free of charge.

 Thereafter single sessions are £40 each.